gomes540/covid-project/README.md

 # Covid-19 ELT Project

-This project consists in create a Data Lake and a Data Warehouse extracting daily data from an Covid-19 API.
-It involves tecnologies that are commonly used in Data Enginnering.
+This project consists in create a Data Lake and a Data Warehouse extracting daily data from a Covid-19 API.
+It involves technologies that are commonly used in Data Enginnering.
 This repository contains only that Extract and Load part of the ELT, you can look the Transformation part in https://github.com/gomes540/dbt-projects.

 ## Usage

 1. - Set up the Airflow

-NOTE: I recommend you to access the Airflow Documentation to set up the airflow:
+NOTE: I recommend you to access the Airflow Documentation to set up the Airflow:

 `https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html`